About our Courses

 Given the above, our recommendations are as follows:

-For students who are in 11th grade in the 2023-24 school year, this is the ideal time to begin your SAT/ACT training, so we suggest you reserve your space in our November-to-April course as soon as possible, while there are still spaces available.
-All class sessions will meet on Sundays in order to minimize conflicts with school obligations.
-We always recommend that 11th grade students should plan to sit for at least two SAT exams and at least two ACT exams during their junior year, so we would encourage you to plan to take the ACT in April and the SAT in May (these are the two test dates our course is geared toward)...and to also plan to take either the February or June ACT and either the March or June SAT.
-While neither the SAT nor the ACT is inherently more easy or more difficult than the other, some students will find, after they have completed practice tests during the course and taken both the SAT and ACT toward the end of their training, that they will be scoring significantly and consistently better on one test than on the other.
-Thus, after the school year has been completed, if they wish to further raise their scores, students should focus on their stronger exam and register for test dates between July through December of their senior year.
+For students who are in 11th grade in the 2024-25 school year, our next course, which begins in November 2024, is the best one through which to begin your SAT/ACT training, so it would be a good idea to reserve your space in our 2024-25 November-to-May Comprehensive Prep Course as soon as possible, while there are still spaces available.
+We always recommend that 11th grade students should plan to sit for at least two SAT exams and at least two ACT exams during their junior year, so we would encourage you to plan to take the ACT and SAT in April and May 2025, respectively and at least one other time soon before or after those dates.
+While neither the SAT nor the ACT is inherently more easy or more difficult than the other, some students will find, after they have completed practice tests during the course and have taken both the SAT and ACT twice toward the end of their training or soon thereafter, that they will be scoring significantly and consistently better on one test than on the other.
+Thus, in the first few months of your senior year, if you wish to further raise your scores, we recommend that you should focus on your stronger exam and register for test dates from July through December 2025.

-For students who are in 9th or 10th grade in the 2023-24 school year and who wish to get an early start on their SAT and ACT preparation, our Comprehensive Preparation courses are absolutely available to you, too.
+For students who are in 9th or 10th grade in the 2024-25 school year and who wish to get an early start on their SAT and ACT preparation, our Comprehensive Preparation courses are absolutely available to you, too.
 Note that you should not feel pressure to have to take the SAT and ACT, nor our course, during your freshman and sophomore high school years...most students don't take those exams until 11th grade and usually begin their preparation as they enter their junior year.
-However, you might want to consider enrolling in our course November-to-April course if you are wanting to get an early start.
+However, you might want to consider enrolling in our course if you are wanting to get an early start.
 Note that freshmen and sophomores who take our course should definitely plan to take the SAT and ACT exams immediately after the course has been completed, while the material is fresh...do not take the course and then wait several months or longer to take the tests.
+Alternatively, you can wait for one of our future courses and not focus upon the SAT and ACT exams during the 2024-25 academic year.

 ----> READY TO REGISTER?
 GREAT!!
 CLICK HERE! <----